minio/docs/source/operations/troubleshooting.rst

 ++++++++++

 When the MinIO Server encounters an error, it writes it to a log.
-These logs can upload in realtime to SUBNET, where you or MinIO engineers can view the errors.
+These logs can upload in real time to SUBNET, where you or MinIO engineers can view the errors.

 Enabling or Disabling Call Home
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~